 - Easier to make progress on an existing debt: With only the principal balance to tackle, your money isn’t being wasted on interest payments.

-- Balance-transfer fee: Most balance transfer offers charge a one-time fee, usually between 3%-5% of the total balance.
+- Balance-transfer fee: Most balance transfer offers charge a one-time fee, usually between 3% and 5% of the total balance.
 However, if you manage to pay off your balance in time, you can still come out ahead because of the interest you avoided.

 - You’ll usually pay interest on other purchases: With many cards, if you transfer a balance, you will lose the grace period on regular purchases until your balance is paid in full.
 That means interest will begin accruing from your purchase date, even if you pay the purchase balance in full each month.